danbev/learning-ai/notes/ggml-quantization.md

 delta = max_value / 15                (1111b)
 ```

-`qs` is where are quantized values are stored.
+`qs` is where the quantized values are stored.
 So we have a array of 16 elements
 (32/2=16), and notice the type is `uint8_t` which is 1 byte so each entry can
 hold 8 bits.